Email encryption status - Security Information

 To help you identify the emails, which have the 'From' email address to be different from the actual 'Sender' email address, Zoho Mail provides the 'Sent Via' information along with the actual sender information in the email preview pane.
 You can click the 'Via' link to view the original sender of the email.

-Zoho Mail provides you this information, to protect you from misleading emails, sent using a different email address, under a disguise of some of your contacts.
+Zoho Mail, being a secure email service, provides you this information, to protect you from misleading emails, sent using a different email address, under a disguise of some of your contacts.

 Click the small triangle below to view the original sender details of the email.